P-Saha/AutomatedTestingSuite/README.md

-# AutomatedTestingCoop1B
+# Automated Testing Suite
-Automated Testing for my 1B coop term.
+Automated Testing for a previous work-term.
+Generated and ran SQL statements automatically, running through Jenkins whenever new commits were made and at the start of every workday.
 Variable names, data and details obfuscated for privacy purposes.
 Posted with permission.